Skip to main content

 Example Answer

-“When documenting a bug, I include a clear title, a detailed description, steps to reproduce the issue, the expected and actual outcomes, relevant screenshots or videos, and any additional environmental details like browser or device type.
-For example, during a mobile app test, I discovered a crash when navigating between tabs.
-I documented the exact sequence of actions leading to the crash, attached log files, and highlighted the specific conditions under which it occurred.
-This enabled the developers to quickly identify and fix the issue.”
+“When documenting a bug, I include a clear title, a detailed description, steps to reproduce the issue, the expected and actual outcomes, relevant screenshots or videos, and any additional environmental details like browser or device type.”

 18. Can you explain the role of risk-based testing in QA?